ColibrITD-SAS/mpqp/docs/getting-started.rst

   + ``AWS Access Key ID``,
   + ``AWS Secret Access Key`` and
   + ``Default region name``.
-- Azure: For this provider, you need to have an Azure account and create an Azure Quantum workspace.
+- Azure (Azure): For this provider, you need to have an Azure account and create an Azure Quantum workspace.
 To create an Azure Quantum workspace, follow the steps on:
   `Azure Quantum workspace <https://learn.microsoft.com/en-us/azure/quantum/how-to-create-workspace?tabs=tabid-quick>`_.